DanielSmit/parmap/README.md

 $ ./prog
 ```

-Upon star, the program performs some tests to check code.
+Upon start, the program performs some tests to check the code.
 Your these tests if you are modifying the source code.

 ```
 / Testing code ...